Community Access Program

 Title I School Field Trips

-The Zoo’s Community Access Program (CAP) provides free admission to students in kindergarten through 12th grade from Title I public and charter schools (with 40% or more of the students receiving free or reduced-priced lunches).
-Applications for our Fall 2024 CAP Season will open around late-August.
+The Zoo’s Community Access Program (CAP) provides free or reduced-price admission to K-12 students from Title I public and charter schools (with 40% or more of the students receiving free or reduced-priced lunches).
+Applications for our Fall 2025 CAP Season will go live around late August.

 Local residents, neighborhood schools, and mission-aligned organizations can click the button below to request free visits to the Philadelphia Zoo.